Lakshminarayananc/agile-web-development-report/report.md

 * Firstly, such intensity is foreign to the culture at TUT.
 We feared it would be difficult to attract students to the course.
 This was later confirmed by student feedback.
 It could also be difficult to convince the university administration to approve such a course.
 * Secondly, working 12 hour days is opposed to ideals of agile development.
 Our goal was to teach students sustainable practices that they could later emulate later in their careers.

-### Credit units and relation to OHJ-5100 Web programming course
+### Credit points and relation to OHJ-5100 Web programming course

 The Agile Web Development course was offered in two ways: (a) as an independent course and (b) in conjunction with OHJ-5100 Web Programming course.
 The independent course was worth 3 credit points.
 Passing the independent course required attendance to teaching and finishing the assignment successfully.